These are the final 4 words of the Lord’s Prayer (Mt. 6: 9-13) – but what do they mean?

 For Augustine (d.
 430) and others after him, ‘being’ per se is ‘good’ and therefore anything that is is ‘good’, at least to some degree.
 I am reminded of the Book of Wisdom (12:24a): “For you love all things that are…”

 Therefore, there is no such thing as absolute evil.
 It might exist as a concept but absolute evil cannot actually exist in any ‘real’ world: if it did exist, it would by definition not exist.
-We are stuck with a world that is basically good…albeit in degrees.
+Like it or not, we are stuck with a world that is basically good…albeit in degrees.

 This idea is not as strange as it sounds.
 We understand that ‘darkness’ does not exist as a thing as itself; it is the absence of light.
 Likewise, ‘black’ is not its own color but rather it is the absence of any color.
 The same model applies to evil.

-Yet, if this is how we are to understand ‘evil’, the final 4 words of the Lord’s Prayer, so carefully crafted throughout, seem out of place.
-Except in poetic language, we don’t need anyone to ‘deliver us from darkness’; we just turn on a light (or light a fire).
+Yet, if this is how we are to understand ‘evil’, the final 4 words of the Lord’s Prayer, otherwise so carefully crafted, seem out of place.
+Except in poetic language, we don’t need anyone to ‘deliver us from darkness’; we just turn on a lamp (or light a fire).
 Likewise, we don’t need to be delivered from the absence of color (black).
 So why would we sum up the entire Lord’s Prayer by asking God to ‘deliver us from the absence of good’ when we just finished asking him for an abundance of good?
-It’s not wrong…but it doesn’t make much sense.
+It’s not wrong…but it just doesn’t make much sense.

 Or maybe Augustine is wrong after all?
 Maybe absolute evil does exist.
 If so, what form might it take?